nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![Architecture-Diagram](high-level-diagram/architecture_diagram.png)

-The _Architecture Diagram_ above shows the high-level design of the application.
+The architecture diagram above shows the high-level design of the application.
 Given below is a quick overview of the main components of the application and their interactions.